noid23/rpi-timelapse/README.md

 # m h  dom mon dow   command
 0 2 * * * /home/noid/setsunset.sh 30
 ```
+In this case the cron job will kick off 30 minutes before sunset.
+The script will then take a picture every 60 seconds for the next 40 minutes.

 Once the script finishes up you will find your timelapse movie in `$HOME/sunset-timelapse`